Vicki Lewis

 Vicki Lewis (born March 17, 1960) is an American actress and singer.
 She is best known for her role as Beth in the NBC sitcom NewsRadio.
 She is also well known for her roles as Deb and Flo in Finding Nemo and Finding Dory, April Smuntz in Mouse Hunt, and Dr. Elsie Chapman in Godzilla.
 Additionally, she starred as Headmistress Knightslinger in Upside-Down Magic on Disney Channel.

 Early life and education

-Lewis was born and raised in Cincinnati, Ohio, the daughter of Jim (1932–2023) and Marlene Lewis.
+Lewis was born and raised in Cincinnati, Ohio, the daughter of Jim and Marlene Lewis.
 Her father was an air traffic supervisor who served in the U.S. Air Force and her mother was a nursing administrator.
-She also has a sister, Denise.
+She also has a sister.

 After graduating from Anderson High School in Cincinnati in 1978, she studied musical theater at the University of Cincinnati – College-Conservatory of Music.
 After receiving her diploma she moved to New York City.
 She proceeded to work in various on and off-Broadway shows.